-In our opinion, the financial statement referred to above presents fairly, in all material respects, the assets and liabilities arising from cash transactions of the Agency Funds of Jefferson County Court as of June 30, 2003, and the related activity for the fiscal year then ended, on the basis of accounting described in Note 1.
+In our opinion, the financial statement referred to above presents fairly, in all material respects, the assets and liabilities arising from cash transactions of the Agency Funds of Jefferson County Court as of June 30, 2004, and the related activity for the fiscal year then ended, on the basis of accounting described in Note 1.

-In accordance with Government Auditing Standards, we have also issued our report dated April 20, 2004, on our consideration of Jefferson County Court's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated December 1, 2004, on our consideration of Jefferson County Court's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-April 20, 2004
+December 1, 2004

-Assistant Deputy Auditor
+Assistant State Auditor